 - Do not provide statements or accept insurance company offers before speaking with a Vero Beach motorcycle accident lawyer.

 Deadlines for filing a motorcycle accident case in Florida

-Under Florida statute §95.11, plaintiffs who are suing for personal injuries based on negligence have four years from the date of the accident to initiate a lawsuit against the liable party.
+Under Florida statute §95.11, plaintiffs who are suing for personal injuries based on negligence have two years from the date of the accident to initiate a lawsuit against the liable party.
 Once this statute of limitations has passed, the defendant can have the claim dismissed.
 Working with a knowledgeable motorcycle accident lawyer will ensure that filing deadlines are met, and investigations are carried out promptly.